GeoscienceAustralia/GA-SaMMT/README.md

 * Classify individual polygons into one of the bathymetric *high* or *low* seabed morphological features

 The toolboxes adopt the suite of terms as presented in the glossary of seabed morphology deatures defined by [Dove, D., Nanson, R., Bjarnadóttir, L., Guinan, J., Gafeira, J., Post, A., Dolan, M.; Stewart, H.; Arosio, R, Scott, G..
 (2020).
 A two-part seabed geomorphology classification scheme (v.2); Part 1: morphology features glossary.
 Zenodo.](http://doi.org/10.5281/zenodo.4075248).

+## Documentation

+### User guide
+See the [user guide](./User_Guide/GA-SaMMT_v1p2_user_guide.pdf) for a tutorial and walkthrough of the toolsets.

+### Toolbox details
+For more detailed information on the individual toolboxes see https://ga-sammt.readthedocs.io/en/latest/

 ## Toolboxes
 The ESRI [toolboxes](./Tools) contains six Python toolboxes: